About John Clements…

 Good technology harnessed alongside real photography skills are a world away from pressing a few buttons and accepting what you get.

 I have enjoyed shooting film across formats.
 But a shock when I think about it, is that I first came into contact with digital capture in 1988.
-And of course, have immersed myself in that as well for a very long time now.
+And of course, have immersed myself in that for a very long time now.

-My lighting skills remain a strength to what I do, but I retain an interest and passion for photography in many forms.
+My lighting skills remain a particular strength to what I do, but I retain an interest and passion for photography in many forms.

 Thank you for the amazing feedback we get about our events.
 These countless positive comments from people who have been on courses previously, are very much appreciated.
 Not just about the content, but also about our style.